music-encoding/sibmei/Extensions.md

 ### API data and methods

-The API dictionary exposes the following object:

-* **`libmei`**: A reference to libmei that can be used to construct and manipulate MEI elements. *This dictionary must not be modified.*

 The API dictionary exposes the following [methods for registering Handlers](ExportHandlers.md#creating-and-registering-handlers) that must only be used inside the `InitSibmeiExtension()` method: